Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Rank-exact sequences and resolutions

-Exact categories were introduced by Quillen \cite{Quillen_exact} (a similar definition was given by Heller \cite{Heller_exact}), with the aim of having a minimal categorical setup in which the standard methods of homological algebra of abelian categories can be applied.
-Slightly more precisely, an exact category is an additive category together with a class of distinguished short exact sequences satisfying certain axioms.
-See B{\"u}hler's survey~\cite{buhler2010exact} for a good introduction to the subject.
+Exact categories were introduced by Quillen \cite{Quillen_exact} (a similar definition was given by Heller \cite{Heller_exact}), with the aim of having a minimal categorical setup in which the standard methods of homological algebra of abelian categories can be applied. \newversion{See B{\"u}hler's survey~\cite{buhler2010exact} for a good introduction to the subject.}

-For the first part of this section, $\pos$ is an arbitrary poset.
-We will show in this generality that short exact sequences preserving ranks form an exact structure, and moreover that there are enough projectives and injectives with respect to this exact structure.
-These projectives and injectives will turn out to be indicator representations supported on intervals of the following forms respectively, where we use the convention that \( - \infty < i < \infty \) for any \( i \in \pos \):